-Wyndham Hotels & Resorts, Inc. ("Wyndham Hotels", the "Company", "we", "our" or "us") is the world's largest hotel franchising company by number of hotels, with approximately 9,000 affiliated hotels with over 810,000 rooms located in approximately 95 countries and welcoming over 120 million guests annually worldwide.
-We operate a hotel portfolio of 22 brands, including two new brands introduced in 2021, Registry Collection Hotels, our first luxury brand, and Wyndham Alltra our first all-inclusive brand.
-Our 22 brands are primarily located in secondary and tertiary cities and approximately

-80% of the U.S. population lives within ten miles of at least one of our affiliated hotels.
+Wyndham Hotels & Resorts, Inc. ("Wyndham Hotels", the "Company", "we", "our" or "us") is the world's largest hotel franchising company by number of hotels, with approximately 9,100 affiliated hotels with approximately 843,000 rooms located in over 95 countries and welcoming over 130 million guests annually worldwide.
+We operate a hotel portfolio of 24 brands, including Vienna House, which we acquired in 2022 and ECHO Suites Extended Stay by Wyndham, our first economy extended stay brand that we launched in the first quarter of 2022.
+Our 24 brands are primarily located in secondary and tertiary cities and approximately 80% of the U.S. population lives within ten miles of at least one of our affiliated hotels.
 Our mission is to make hotel travel possible for all.
 Wherever people go, Wyndham will be there to welcome them.
-We boast a remarkably asset-light business model with only two of our 9,000 hotels being owned, dramatically limiting our capital needs and our exposure to the rising wage environment.
+We boast a remarkably asset-light business model dramatically limiting our capital needs and our exposure to the rising wage environment.